MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 ### Time based attribute scope

-The time based attribute scope allows you to define for who the workflow runs for when the time trigger is met.
+The time based attribute scope allows you to define for who the workflow runs when the time trigger is met.

 :::image type="content" source="media/lifecycle-workflow-execution-conditions/time-based-scope.png" alt-text="Screenshot of the scope screen for time based attribute trigger.":::